Coltonton/WD-PR4100-FreeNAS-Control/README.md

  Feel free to modify any of the scripts at your will and risk, a few things can be easily modified like PowerLED color, state, and Welcome Text.
 (Info on later, I do have some in the comments)

 ## Added Features:
+- TrueNAS Scale Support
 - Easy LED Control
 - An actual Fan control profile (may need tuning use at your own risk)
-- Scripts for Pre-Init / Shutdown
+- Seperate Scripts for Pre-Init / Post-Init(main) / Shutdown
-- Auto Dim Display

 ## To Add:
 - Maybe a full on device menu?